What to do if…

 - You keep vomiting or cannot keep liquids down.

-- You have severe or worsening abdominal pain/cramping, high fever, confusion/fainting, blood in stool/vomit, or vomit that smells like stool.
+- You have fever, confusion, fainting, blood in stool or vomit, green vomit, brown vomit, or vomit that smells like stool.

-- Last time you passed stool and last time you passed gas.
+- The last time you passed gas.

 What can wait